 The lack of applicants for the development of affordable rental housing funding in the competitive RFP resulted in the CHHS Department conducting additional consultations with affordable housing development sponsors/developers in November and December 2023.
 In those consultations, only one sponsor/developer expressed interest in applying for HOME-ARP funds for development of affordable rental housing due to the qualifying populations restrictions.
-The difficulty in awarding the HOME-ARP funds for the development of affordable rental housing, the overwhelming need for additional supportive services funding, and continuing need for tenant-based rental assistance justified the need for a substantial amendment to the City of Spokane's HOME-ARP allocation plan.
+The difficulty in awarding the HOME-ARP funds for the development of affordable rental housing, the overwhelming need for additional supportive services funding, the continuing need for tenant-based rental assistance, and the one-time funding nature of HOME-ARP justified the need for a substantial amendment to the City of Spokane's HOME-ARP allocation plan.